 If they become mothers so early, they can act confused and be uncertain how to behave in this new situation, which carries a risk of not being careful enough with the newborn puppies, leading even to danger to the lives of the puppies.

 Rules of kennel clubs for breeding females

 Some of the breeders, for many different reasons, are too impatient to start reproducing their young females.
 They want to see the results of each mating as soon as possible, which makes them use young and still immature dogs in the breeding.
 However, the leading kennel clubs have clear breeding rules that advise breeders not to breed very young dogs.
 The lower limit for males is 18 months old, and 14 months old for female dogs.

-Kennel clubs obviously can not control the number of heats a certain female had and therefore they set age limit of the dogs that should be used.
-They also suggest breeders not to breed dogs without proper medical examinations.
+Kennel clubs obviously can not control the number of heats a certain female had and therefore they set an age limit of the dogs that should be used.
+They also suggest breeders not breed dogs without proper medical examinations.
 This helps prove that the parents are not carriers of severe hereditary diseases that are too common in certain breeds.
-Here we mainly speak about hips and elbows dysplasia, congenital anomalies of the heart and large blood vessels.
+Here we mainly speak about hips and elbows joint dysfunction, congenital anomalies of the heart, and large blood vessels.

 We must remember that the embryos use a big part of the calories of the mother organism.
 Therefore, in case the mother has not completed her very own growth and development yet, a litter will burden her and she may even neglect her whelps.

 Dogs, just like their wild relatives –the wolves and the foxes– belong to the group of monoestrous animals.
 Meaning, they have only one estrous cycle a year.
 Dogs, in most cases and depending on the size of the breed actually have between two and four reproductive cycles during a period of 2 years.
 But they are still classified as monoestrous animals.